sbeimel/Dispatcharr/MAC_FIX_INSTRUCTIONS.md

 - The `_process_mac_addresses()` method parses the `mac_address` field and creates `M3UAccountMac` objects
 - The MAC refresh function checks for missing MAC objects and processes them automatically

+### 3. Fixed Celery Anti-Pattern Issues
+- Removed duplicate `continue` statement in `_refresh_mac_account_direct()` function
+- Fixed scope issues with `working_mac_found` variable
+- Ensured all MACs are checked for status, not just the first successful one

+### 4. Improved MAC Refresh Logic
+- All MACs are now checked during refresh operations
+- MAC status is updated for all addresses, providing proper failover
+- Groups and channels are extracted from the first working MAC
+- Status refresh checks all MACs individually

+### 5. Fixed Channel Import for MAC Accounts
+- MAC accounts now use Standard account processing logic for channel import
+- This ensures that channels from MAC portals are properly imported into activated groups
+- Previously, MAC accounts were falling through to XC processing which doesn't work for MAC data

+### 6. Fixed Account Type Constant Typo
+- Fixed typo in account type constant: `STADNARD` → `STANDARD`
+- This was causing MAC accounts to be processed as XC accounts
+- MAC accounts now correctly use Standard processing logic

 ## How to Apply the Fix

 ### Option 1: Using Docker (Recommended)